Don’t miss out on the latest CyclingTips updates.

 Past winner, David Sanders has said this about the Austral:

-Cycling Victoria is currently doing some great things through initiatives such as the inaugural 2014 Victorian Track League to reinvigorate track cycling in this state.
+Cycling Victoria is currently doing some great things to reinvigorate track cycling in this state.
 Let’s hope we can soon return to the times when events like the Austral Wheelrace were major attractions on the sporting calendar that rivalled even the Melbourne Cup, the Boxing Day cricket test match, and the AFL grand final.

 Long live the Austral!